nikldev0/plantcode/content/frontend/what-exactly-is-a-type-anyway/index.md

 ---
 title: "What Exactly Is a Type Anyway?"
 date: 2021-06-28T22:20:43+01:00
-draft: true
+draft: false
-subtitle: "What does a type system bring to languages like TypeScript?"
+subtitle: "How TypeScript makes JavaScript better"
 banner: https://www.plantcode.blog/me/banner.jpg
-categories: -undefined
+categories: -frontend
 tags:
-  - undefined
+  - TypeScript
 ---

 A type is a set of values and the things you can do with them.